Smooth, dark chocolate holds tender currants, almonds, and a spicy little kick!

-Less than two days later the bark is gone.
-The kids and the husband discovered that they do like a combination of dark chocolate, coconut almonds, tender currants and chili powder.
-Curses!
-Foiled again!
+The kids and the husband discovered that they do like a combination of dark chocolate, almonds, fruit and spice.
+My chocolate plotting was foiled again!

-Maybe you’ll have better luck than me!
+Enjoy this bark and good luck if your try to hide it for yourself!
 The recipe is below, and here are a couple more ideas for your chocolate stash:

 Spicy Dark Chocolate Bark with Almonds & Currants

 - 1/2 cup roasted almonds, flavored if you prefer – I used Blue Diamond Toasted Coconut Almonds and they’re quite tasty!